Justia Lawyer Rating

-The general attitude towards the possession of a small amount of marijuana has definitely changed over the past decade.
+The general attitude toward the possession of a small amount of marijuana has definitely changed over the past decade.
 So much so, in fact, that Virginia made recreational marijuana possession legal in 2021.
 However, selling marijuana is illegal in Virginia, and police, prosecutors and judges are out to make an example of those who do.
-At Robinson Law, we have a team of aggressive Virginia criminal defense lawyers with decades of hands-on experience defending clients charged with all types of drug crimes.
+At Lawyer Up Virginia, we have a team of aggressive Virginia criminal defense lawyers with decades of hands-on experience defending clients charged with all types of drug crimes.
 We have the legal knowledge and litigation skills to get you the “not guilty” you’re looking for.

 Virginia offers a “dismissal” option for first-time possession convictions, known as a 251 Disposition.
 However, the requirements for the 251 program are strict, lengthy and must be completed in order to have the charge dismissed.
 Once you enter the program, you must abide by all the requirements, or you will be found guilty and sentenced accordingly.

-• Completion of the 10-week Virginia Alcohol Safety Action Program classes (VASAP); and
+• Completion of the 10-week Virginia Alcohol Safety Action Program classes (VASAP)

-Those with questions about 251 dispositions should reach out to a Fairfax criminal defense attorney at Robinson Law for additional assistance.
+Those with questions about 251 Dispositions should reach out to a Fairfax criminal defense attorney at Robinson Law, PLLC, for additional assistance.

 The most common distribution-related charge is known as “possession with intent to distribute” or PWID.
 This is essentially the Virginia drug dealing statute.
 However, you don’t actually need to sell drugs to be found guilty of possession with intent to deliver.